 Hotel Podgorica - Slideshow

 Among the most notable elements of the hotel are three levels of sharp angular bare-concrete balconies, which some would describe as being almost 'brutalist' in their styling.
 These balconies are stacked in a slightly slanted orientation as they dramatically overlook the Morača River valley, with each horizontal section of six balconies intersected by large walls of riverstone.
 These balconies, set back just a few meters from the river's steep rocky cliffs, almost appear as an upwards continuation of those rocky outcrops themselves.
 Contemporary images of Hotel Podgorica can be seen in Slides 1 & 2, while historical images can be seen in Slides 3 - 5.

-While the hotel continues to be fully operational, the hotel's interior underwent an extensive renovation during the early 2000s, which resulted in the removal and redesign much of the interior's original Yugoslav-era furniture, design features and aesthetics.
+While the hotel continues to be fully operational, the hotel's interior underwent an extensive renovation during the early 2000s, which resulted in the removal and redesign of much of the interior's original Yugoslav-era furniture, design features and aesthetics.
+As part of these renovations, a tall glass skyscraper was built off of the main entrance to the hotel complex.
 The hotel's official website can be found at THIS link, while its exact coordinates are N42°26'20.7", E19°15'24.7".

 And Additional Sites of Interest: